Introduction

 Construction Time

 Concrete takes time to dry and gain strength.
 This process is called curing.
 Steel does not need curing, so construction is faster.
 If you are in a hurry, steel has an advantage.
+Before starting concrete work, it’s also a good idea to check the current bajri rate in Pakistan, since gravel prices can affect your overall budget.

 Flexibility and Design